get10101/itchysats/docs/adr/014-rollover-2.0.md

 ### 3. Maker streams current funding rate to taker

 To simulate a market whilst we don't yet have one, introduce a stream of funding rates from the maker to the taker.
+This stream can be used to display the current funding rate in the UI.
 Once we have a market, this component will be removed.

 ### 4. Enforce agreement of the funding rate through the blockchain protocol

-Maker to stream current funding rate to taker -> required for display in UI.
-Taker use this funding rate to start rollover -> if they use the same, sig-verification succeeds.
+With both parties entering the next funding period with a specific funding rate, the protocol will simply fail due to signature verification errors if the funding rates don't match.
+This should be sufficient for an MVP of this new protocol.
+More elaborate detection of what the cause of the failure was can easily be added on top.

 ### 5. Remove approval (accept / decline) from the protocol